AVOIDANT TO SECURE ROADMAP: BEHAVIOUR STRATEGIES III

 Research demonstrates that it is lack of gratitude that underpins why avoidant attachment is negatively related to relationship satisfaction.
 By contrast, findings showed “appreciating one’s partner and being grateful toward one’s partner results in a more satisfying romantic relationship."
 Bear in mind that in fact all couples have some incompatibilities, but couples can go their separate ways because the very act of focusing on the bad changes our ability to tolerate those incompatibilities.
 I.e. to a degree we become incompatible when we believe we are.
 Because of their negative thinking avoidants are much quicker to reach this conclusion.
 So actively counter it with postitive!

 Take time every day to notice the positives in your partner’s actions, and let them know too.
 Keep a relationship gratitude journal.
 This task requires a bit of time and actively trying to remember the events of the day.
 Make a list of ways in which your partner was caring, funny, helpful, considerate, or contributed (even in a minor way) to your wellbeing today.
 Write down why you are grateful that they are your life.
+Remind yourself why you fell for them in the first place and actively devote time to thinking about all their positive qualities.
 It is understandable if this strategy feels unnatural - this is not something we are used to doing, but stick to it for a while.
 Soon you’ll realise that with practice it gets easier and it is effective at helping you remember and rewrite your automatic thoughts that maintain the distance between you and your partner.
 Remind yourself that with everyone you meet it is your job to look for the good in them, not their job to impress you.